shaydaniel7/employee-directory/README.md

 * Props

 ## Acceptance Criteria
 Given a table of random users generated from the Random User API, when the user loads the page, a table of employees renders.
-The user is able to sort the table by at least one category as well as filter the users by at least one property.
+The user is able to sort the table alphabetically by first or last name, as well as search for a particular name.

 ## Usage